Performance Tips for Business Users

-Where possible, avoid older browsers such as Internet Explorer and Edge Legacy.
-Modern browsers generally offer better performance.
+Use one of the supported modern browsers, like Microsoft Edge, which generally offer better performance.
 See the list of supported and recommended browsers for Business Central online and Business Central on-premises.

 Always keep your browser updated to the latest version, which may include the latest performance enhancements.

 Be cautious using development versions of browsers as they can have instabilities that aren't present in the stable releases.

 Some Business Central performance features and optimizations, such as page caching, are only available for modern browsers.

 The overall structure of a page (but not business data) is cached on the client device when a page is accessed the first time.
 The next time that same page is accessed, the layout of the page will be immediately displayed, while the latest data is fetched from the Business Central service.
 To take full advantage of page caching, Business Central requires a modern browser with access to the browser's storage mechanisms.

 |Safari||Partly available.
 In some cases, users won't benefit from page caching across sessions.|